How do I apply for SIWES placement in Nigeria? Where can I really do my industrial training in Nigeria this year?

-I finally settled for the private hospital, because my cost of transportation was lesser.
-I spent #200 daily, unlike the brewery company, where I would had spent up to #700 daily, because it was really far from my location.
+I spent ₦200 daily, unlike the brewery company, where I would have spent up to ₦700 daily, because it was really far from my location.

 - There are actually vacancies.

-Your SIWES application letters can be sent through:
+Your application letters can be sent through:

 - email or